VAMDC/NodeSoftware/doc/source/importing.rst

 In the previous chapter, we have learned how to define the database layout and tell the framework to create the database accordingly.
-The following describes how to fill this database with data that reside one or many ascii tables.
+The following describes how to fill this database with data that previously resided in one or many ascii tables.

 .. note::
     There are many ways to achieve this and you are certainly free to